Standing desks are a great way to encourage movement and reduce sitting time during the day.

 This is especially true for the legs and back area.
 Standing can provide better blood flow.
 In turn, this may help the body regulate and manage blood sugar levels.

 Read More >> Are Standing Desks Bad for Your Knees?

-Furthermore, teachers have also been studied and have observed more attention and better behavior when their students use standing desks as an alternative to sitting, traditional desks.
+Furthermore, teachers have also studied and observed more attention and better behavior when their students use standing desks as an alternative to sitting traditional desks.

 Exercise and Productivity

 Plus, standing desks encourage exercise and exercise, which can have a positive impact on your overall productivity.